 The farmers undertake philanthropic projects benefiting the area.
 Because regenerative farming is environmentally responsible, soils are replenished, water sources protected, and native species’ habitat is restored.
 Regenerative farming requires creativity and collaboration.
 These practices were standard before farming on an industrial scale, and they are becoming the wave of the future.

 When you order 100% Grass Fed Beef from Thousand Hills Lifetime Grazed, you are doing more than ordering delicious and healthy meals.
 You are also providing important support to the rural economy with your purchase.
-Now offering free shipping on orders over $199.
 We also have money-saving subscription bundles available.